ywamconverge/ywamconverge.github.io/README.md

 10. One of the leads deploys the change into production, then run <strong>post-deploy</strong> tests.

+John Henry put together some short videos demonstrating our use of Salesforce in Classic.
+It is not down to the specific fields and record types. https://loom.com/share/folder/860745ad51354264973f438589c2228d

 ## Other CONTRIBUTE.md files on the internet